raystits/TINYTAPEOUT9/docs/info.md

 ## How it works

-clock input goes into string of d flip flops making the led segments illuminate in a circle.  may want to hit reset to clear the d flip flops if more than 1 segfment is illuminated.
+clock input goes into string of d flip flops making the led segments illuminate in a circle.  may want to hit reset to clear the d flip flops if more than 1 segment is illuminated.

 ## How to test